kaustubhagarwal18/Sdr_openwrt/README.md

 OS - Openwrt
 Hardware - Qualcomm QCA 4531

-Command used - iwlist wlan0 scan
+Command used - iwinfo wlan0 scan

 A simple python script(Jupyter file) to take the text file containing details of the nearby Wi-Fi APs and use it display it on a graph